Classical and Quantum Mechanics via Lie algebras: Description levels

 \section{Description levels}

-To be able to apply the theory developped in the previous chapters, it is necessary to know how quantities and states are related to reality.
-There is no fully objective way of defining this relation, since objectivity is always restricted to concepts, and these are imposed upon nature by us observers.
-The same object may be described from different perspectives and at different levels of faithfulness.

-Therefore, the observer modeling a particular situation must make some basic choices, and these choices are subjective: Different observers may choose to study different materials or different experiments, or they may study the same material or the same experiment in different levels of detail, or drawing the system boundary differently.
-For example, one observer may regard a measuring instrument as part of the system of interest, while for another observer it only serves as recording device.
+There is no fully objective way of defining how quantities and states are related to reality, since the observer modeling a particular situation may describe the same object from different perspectives and at different levels of faithfulness.
+Different observers may choose to study different materials or different experiments, or they may study the same material or the same experiment in different levels of detail, or draw the system boundary differently.
+For example, one observer may regard a measuring instrument as part of the system of interest, while for another observer it only serves as a recording device.

-We shall see that once the basic choices are made that unambiguously specify the system of interest, everything else can be described objectively.
-On the other hand, silently changing the definition of what constitutes the system of interest is a major reason for apparent paradoxes discussed in the literature, and it requires care to disentangle the problems involved and to arrive at a clear view.
+All this affects the choice of the system of interest and its mathematical model in a subjective manner.
+In particular, silently changing the definition of what constitutes the system of interest is a major reason for apparent paradoxes discussed in the literature, and it requires care to disentangle the problems involved and to arrive at a clear view.

+On the other hand, once the basic choices are made that unambiguously specify the system of interest, everything else can be described objectively.

+In practice, relevant quantities and corresponding states are assigned to real life situations by well-informed judgment concerning the behavior of the equipment used.
+The validity of the assignment is experimentally tested by comparing experimental results with the chosen mathematical model.
+The model defines the meaning of the concepts: the theory defines what an object is.

+For example, a substance is regarded as an ideal gas if it behaves to a satisfactory degree like the mathematical model of an ideal gas with certain values of temperature, pressure and volume.
+Similarly, a solid is regarded as a crystal if it behaves to a satisfactory degree like the mathematical model of a crystal for suitable numerical values of the model parameters.

+In general, as put by the author of one of the most influential textbooks of thermodynamics: ``Operationally, a system is in an equilibrium state if its properties are consistently described by thermodynamic theory.'' ( \sca{Callen} \cite[p.15]{Cal}) At first sight, this sounds like a circular definition.
+But this is not the case since the formal meaning of ''consistently described by thermodynamic theory'' is already known.
+The operational definition simply moves it from the domain of theory to the domain of reality by defining when a system deserves the designation ''is in an equilibrium state''.
+In particular, this definition allows one to determine experimentally whether or not a system is in equilibrium.